Ingenic-community/linux/README.md

 Linux kernel source tree with the latest features and modifications to unleash the full potential of Ingenic processors.

+## Note
+Last updated: 2025-03-27

+Ingenic has ported Linux 6.6 LTS to XBurst2 processors.
+You can search on web or ask their sales for the source code.

+This repo will only focus on XBurst1 processors from now on and aim to make use of their unique capabilites.

 ## Purpose
 Adding stuff to upstream is a lengthy and tough job.
 Maintaining a separate repo can make new features available to people in a timely manner.